AbsolutelyLudicrous/cbus-2018/README.md

-# cbus-2018
+# CBUS 2018

-## A community message board except it also has a calendar and doesn't spy on you.
+## A cool new app for finding events you want to go to and posting events that others want to come to.

 ---

-Ever wanted a publicly-accessible community message board?
-Sure you do!
+I remember by mom talking about how she started a non-profit organization and all the lengths she had to go to in building a network to support it.
+It seemed that finding people with similar interests to come to her events was much easier said than done.
+In her case, she had to help other related organizations so as to network with people who would be interested.
+Then, only after several months did she know enough people would come to her event.
+Simply putting up a listing on the internet or sending a facebook blast would not be able to make enough people come.
+This was the inspiration behind our app.

-That's what this is, a message board where aybody can post an event listing, and anybody can attend a posted event.
+Our app is a message board where aybody can post an event listing, and anybody can attend a posted event.
-The app will then notice, **without ever sending anything to our servers**, what types of events you seem to enjoy, and show you more of those.
+The app will then notice, **without ever storing anything on our servers**, what types of events you seem to enjoy, and show you more of those.
+We also go one step further by adding more features that enhance the user's ability to remember events and communicate with event coordinators and fellow attendees as well as rate the credibility of another user.
+All communication will be secured so that a user's critical information is permanently known to them only.

-Because that's what differentiates us from Facebook, **we don't track you**.
-Seriously, you can take a look at the code if you want.

 ---